-Second generation antipsychotics have largely replaced first generation antipsychotics in the treatment of psychotic disorders, but the long-term effectiveness and adverse event profiles of these products are not clearly defined.
-Currently, inconclusive data exist concerning which second generation antipsychotic agent to use first, but various guidelines exist to help guide the clinician in choosing the best individualized treatment for schizophrenia, bipolar disorder, or manic depressive disorder.
+Currently, inconclusive data exist concerning which second generation antipsychotic agent to use first, but various guidelines exist to help guide the clinician in choosing the best individualized treatment for schizophrenia, bipolar disorder, or major depressive disorder.
+Relative occurrences of adverse events can be used to guide product selection: weight gain, glucose abnormalities, lipid abnormalities, and diabetes occur more frequently with clozapine

-Relative occurrences of adverse events can be used to guide product selection: weight gain, glucose abnormalities, lipid abnormalities, and diabetes occur more frequently with clozapine (Clozaril, Fazaclo) and olanzapine (Zyprexa).
+(Clozaril, Fazaclo) and olanzapine (Zyprexa, Zyprexa Relprevv).
 Clozapine has also been associated with orthostatic hypotension leading to rare collapse and respiratory/cardiac arrest and rare fatal myocarditis.
 Risperidone (Risperdal, Risperdal Consta) has been associated with prolactin elevation more frequently than other second generation antipsychotics.
+Lurasidone (Latuda) is contraindicated when used concomitantly with CYP 3A4 inducers/inhibitors.
 Asenapine (Saphris), iloperidone (Fanapt), paliperidone ER (Invega, Invega Sustenna), and ziprasidone (Geodon) have a warning of QT prolongation and risk of sudden death due to cardiac conduction abnormalities.
 Paliperidone ER has a warning against its use in patients with gastrointestinal strictures due to reports of obstructions.
-Aripiprazole (Abilify), quetiapine (Seroquel, Seroquel XR), and olanzapine/fluoxetine (Symbyax) have a boxed warning concerning an increased risk of suicidality in children, adolescents, and young adults.
+Aripiprazole (Abilify), quetiapine (Seroquel, Seroquel XR), and olanzapine/fluoxetine (Symbyax) have a boxed warning concerning an increased risk of suicidality in children, adolescents, and young adults with major depressive disorders.
 All second generation antipsychotics have a boxed warning regarding an increased incidence of mortality when these agents are used in elderly patients with dementia-related psychosis.